codeofalltrades/btc-rpc-explorer/README.md

 # Getting started

-The below instructions are geared toward BTC, but can be adapted easily to other coins.
+The below instructions are geared toward Veil, but can be adapted easily to other coins.

 ## Prerequisites

 1. Install and run a full, archiving node - [instructions](https://bitcoin.org/en/full-node).
-Ensure that your bitcoin node has full transaction indexing enabled (`txindex=1`) and the RPC server enabled (`server=1`).
+Ensure that your veil node has full transaction indexing enabled (`txindex=1`) and the RPC server enabled (`server=1`).
-2. Synchronize your node with the Bitcoin network.
+2. Synchronize your node with the Veil network.
 3. "Recent" version of Node.js (8+ recommended).

 ## Instructions